unitystation/unitystation/docs/contribution-guides/Development-Standards-Guide.md

     {
         if(gameObject.TryGetComponent<Health>(out var playerHealth) == false)
         {
-            //Always leave warnings and errors whenever possible instead of silently not reporting unintended behaviors.
+            // Always leave warnings and errors whenever possible instead of silently not reporting unintended behaviors.
             Logger.LogWarning("[DeathUI/OnEnable] - No health found on this gameObject!
 DeathUI hasn't subscribed to any events when it got enabled!");
             return;
         }